 Achievement Recognition Scholarships - Achievement Recognition Scholarships will be awarded to individuals who receive honors such as the following: Miss East Central Mississippi, Miss Hospitality, Miss Newton County, Choctaw Indian Princess, Distinguished Young Women winners, Miss Neshoba County, Miss Morton, etc. If you have a received an honor such as this that is not listed, please contact the Director of Financial Aid to determine if you are eligible.
 Effective Fall 2018, a scholarship in the amount of \$1,000 will be awarded to those eligible who enroll as full-time students at East Central Community College the fall semester immediately following high school graduation or the first regular semester after having received the High School Equivalency (HSE).
 The scholarship will be available to the student for four (4) consecutive semesters provided the student maintains a cumulative 3.0 or higher grade point average (GPA).
-Any student who does not maintain the required cumulative 3.0 or higher GPA and is removed from the scholarship may have the scholarship reinstated by earning the required cumulative 3.0 GPA or higher after the following semester if it's within their original number of consecutive semesters for which they were awarded.
+Any student who does not maintain the required cumulative 3.0 GPA or higher after the following semester if it's within their original number of consecutive semesters for which they were awarded.